 The STB annually creates three variations of the Commodity Revenue Stratification Report, which show the revenues, variable costs, tons, and carloads by Standard Transportation Commodity Code (STCC).
 These reports are derived from data in the confidential Carload Waybill Sample.
 Some data may be redacted to protect confidentiality.

-The annual reports in which commodities are broken out by 2-Digit STCC are available here.
+The annual reports in which commodities are broken out by 2-Digit and 5-Digit STCC are available here.

 The annual reports in which commodities are broken out by 7-Digit STCC are available below.